-The principles of Aikido can be learned through Aikido training itself, or through other forms of knowledge.
-Steve Kanney has trained in wrestling (5 years), Karate (4 years), Jujitsu informally (4 years) and studied Tai Chi since 1999.
-He also began the study of Chinese Zen with one of the more advanced teachers in the world from 1996 until his teacher left the country due to health in 2006.
+Unable to move to Japan to become a direct student of Saito Sensei, he instead supplemented his practice with the study of Chinese Zen in 1996 with one of the more advanced teachers in the world.
 Zen and martial arts training maintain a long history of close association: “Zen discipline is simple, direct, self-reliant, self-denying…A good fighter is generally an ascetic or stoic, which means he has an iron will.
 This, when needed, Zen can supply.” - DT Suzuki Zen and Japanese Culture (pg 62)

 He also spent over 20 years as a financial professional and currently works to help individuals learn how to manage their finances in a manner consistent with the principles of Aikido.